Afghan Border Force: Herat (Western Zone)

+Training

 The majority of the Afghan Border Police officers were trained by the United States Armed Forces and various Federal government employees as well as by the European Union Police Mission (EUPOL).
 In order to prepare for their duties as ABP, recruits attended an 8-week course designed by the German Bundespolizei (BPOL).
 Also Italy provided qualified training to ABP personnel in West Region by TF GRIFO deployed in Herat by the Guardia di Finanza.
 The BPOL were still heavily involved in mentoring ABP officers as of 2009.

 In January 2011, there were at least 25 U.S. Immigration and Customs Enforcement and Customs and Border Protection officers providing training to the Afghan Border Police.
 Homeland Security Secretary Janet Napolitano stated that the number could reach 65 or more by the end of 2011.
 Napolitano visited the Torkham border crossing with Pakistan and was satisfied with the progress being made there.

 The ABP was known to have jointly trained with the Tajik Border Troops, its equivalent in Tajikistan, which was overseen by the Organization for Security and Co-operation in Europe.